Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Whenever code executes, it always will have a mode associated with it.
 This is called the "Thread Access Mode" or better known as the "Current Privilege Level (CPL)"

-Windows only uses two of these rings:
+While there may be several rings, Windows only uses two of these rings:
 1. Ring 0 (Kernel Mode); which is the most privileged
 2. Ring 3 (User Mode); which is the least privileged